Rafael Devers Player Props: Red Sox vs. Rays

 - TV Channel: NESN

 Looking to place a prop bet on Rafael Devers?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Rafael Devers At The Plate

-- Devers leads Boston in total hits (53) this season while batting .252 with 28 extra-base hits.
+- Devers leads Boston with 53 hits, batting .252 this season with 28 extra-base hits.

-- Among qualified hitters, he ranks 93rd in batting average, while his on-base percentage ranks 144th and he is 26th in slugging.
+- Among the qualified hitters in MLB action, he ranks 96th in batting average, 144th in on-base percentage, and 24th in slugging.

-- He has hit a home run in 11 games this season (20.8%), leaving the park in 5.8% of his plate appearances.

-- In 50.9% of his games this season, Devers has picked up at least one RBI.
-In 12 of those games (22.6%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in five contests.
+- Devers has driven in a run in 27 games this season (50.9%), including 12 games with more than one RBI (22.6%).
+He has also driven home three or more of his team's runs in five contests.

-- In 43.4% of his games this season, he has scored at least once.
-And he's had six games with multiple runs (11.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.